guypersonalgithub/create-from-scratch/README.md

 - watch "docker ps" - Will work like regular docker ps but will refresh the data of the listed containers.
 - docker volume inspect [volume_name] - To look at the details of the written [volume_name].
 - docker volume ls - Will list all Docker volumes available on the machine, including annonymous volumes that are created and managed by Docker.
+- docker exec -it [container_id] sh - Will let the current terminal connect into the docker container's shell command.
+Pressing CTRL + D is used to exit it.

 ## Flags: